badsectorlabs/ludus_adaptix_c2/README.md

 ## Usage

 By default the server listens on port `4321` and endpoint `/endpoint` with password `pass`.
+Any username is accepted.
 You can change these with role variables, see below.

 On the client machine, run the command `adaptixclient` to start the GUI, and then log into the server using the settings above (unless changed via variables).